Listen to content

 How much THC makes its way into the body and bloodstream depends on three primary variables—how deeply the user inhales the pot smoke, how long they hold it in their lungs and duration of a puff.
 Typically, a cannabis smoker receives anywhere between five and 30 mg of THC after smoking one, average-sized joint.
 Plasma concentration of THC peaks quickly within three to eight minutes and decreases just as rapidly, exhibiting a half-life of about 30 minutes.
 According to numerous studies, THC can be detectable in the blood for up to 25+ days after smoking one joint.

-How Long Does Marijuana Stay in Your Hair?
+How Long Does Weed Stay in Your Hair?

 Hair follicles bind with THC for longer periods, up to seven days after a single use.
 However, studies have shown testing hair for traces of THC can cause false positives because of secondhand exposure to marijuana.

-How Long Does Marijuana Stay in Your Saliva?
+How Long Does Weed Stay in Your Saliva?

 Although saliva taken from the mouth for testing is quickly turned over inside the mouth, it should be noted that any “rinsing effect” possibly interfering with a positive marijuana drug test result will only persist for two or three minutes.
 Re-equilibration of THC/cannabinoids within the mucous oral tissues occurs rapidly, which may no longer produce a false-negative test result.